 According to Section 404 of the Clean Water Act (CWA), the USACE regulates the placement of fill into wetlands if they are hydrologically connected to a Water of the United States.
 In addition, the USACE may regulate all proposed wetland alterations if any wetland fill is proposed.
-The MPCA may be involved in wetland mitigation requirements as part of the CWA Section 401 water quality certification process for the 404 Permit.
+The MPCA may be involved in wetland mitigation requirements as part of the CWA Section 401 water quality certification process for the 404 Permit, which means the MPCA's antidegradation rules (MN Rules 7050) could be applied to the projects.
+However, as noted in Section 4.2, it is likely both ponds would be considered constructed water bodies, not waters of the state, so the rules would not apply.